 What to Serve with Homemade Vegetable Beef Soup

 While a hearty soup like this vegetable beef Instant pot soup is basically a meal in a bowl, it never hurts to serve it with a biscuit to mop up all that goodness.
-These gluten-free Garlic Cheddar Biscuits are one of our favorites for the soup season.
-Another option is our gluten-free Sweet Potato Buttermilk Biscuits.
+These gluten-free biscuits are one of our favorites for the soup season.
+Another option is our gluten-free buttermilk biscuits.

 5 Reasons to Buy an Instant Pot

 If you’re one of the select few who has yet to get on the Instant Pot train, don’t fret.
-We have a recipe for Slow Cooker Beef Stew and Crockpot Hamburger Soup that’s made with ground beef – they are both remarkably similar to this Homemade Vegetable Beef Soup recipe.
+We have a recipe for a slow cooker soup and crockpot soup that’s made with ground beef – they are both remarkably similar to this Homemade Vegetable Beef Soup recipe.
 But if you’re on the fence about taking the plunge and getting yourself an Instant Pot, let us give you a little nudge:

 - It’s more than a pressure cooker – Though most people use their Instant Pot almost exclusively for pressure cooking, it’s actually a ‘multi-cooker’.
 It has many functions that allow you to do everything from sauteing, steaming, making yogurt, slow cooking, and more.